thejoemit/wirelessauditing/README.md

 These private communications are intercepted in accordance with 184.(2).(c).(ii)

-Furthuring the communications law, another excerpt from Candian LAw - Criminal Code:
+Furthuring the communications law, another excerpt from Candian Law - Criminal Code:

 "193.
 (1) Where a private communication has been intercepted by means of an electro-magnetic, acoustic, mechanical or other device without the consent, express or implied, of the originator thereof or of the person intended by the originator thereof to receive it, every one who, without the express consent of the originator thereof or of the person intended by the originator thereof to receive it, wilfully
   (a) uses or discloses the private communication or any part thereof or the substance, meaning or purport thereof or of any part thereof, or